cloudfoundry/php-buildpack/docs/binaries.md

 Ex:

 ```
-./binaries download my-binaries
+./binaries download binaries
 ```

-This will look for the index.json file at the path `my-binaries/index.json`.
+This will look for the `index-latest.json` file at the path `binaries/index.json`.
 If the index file is in a different location, you can specify that with the `--index` option.

 Ex:

 ```
-./binaries download --index=binaries/index.json my-binaries
+./binaries download --index=binaries/index-latest.json binaries
 ```

 By default, the `binaries download` command will only download the most recent version of each package.
-In other words, it'll pull in the most recent version of PHP, HTTPD and Nginx.
-If you want to download the full list of available binaries, you can specify the `--latest` argument and set it to `False`.
+In other words, it'll pull in the most recent version of PHP, HTTPD, Nginx and other packages used by the build pack.
+If you want it to download the full list of available binaries, just use the `--index` argument and point to the `binaries/index-all.json` file.
+This file contains a full index of the available downloads.

 Ex:

 ```
-./binaries download --index=binaries/index.json --latest=False my-binaries
+./binaries download --index=binaries/index-all.json binaries
 ```

-It is *not* necessary to download all of the binaries, unless you specifically need support for an older version of software, so specifying `--latest=False` will generally just make the command take longer to run.
+It is *not* necessary to download all of the binaries, unless you specifically need support for an older version of software, so using the `index-all.json` file will generally just make the command take longer to run.

+If you'd like to select a custom set of packages and versions to download, you can do that by starting with the `index-all.json` file and removing the packages, versions and files that you do not want to include.

 #### Python Versions